 Nevertheless, if the measure does pass, it will set the stage for additional freedoms in the state of Colorado and, crucially, perhaps throughout the rest of the country.

-While the fate of magic mushrooms is yet to be determined in Colorado, psychedelic mushroom spores are legal throughout most of the United States—in fact, they have been for years!
+While the fate of mushrooms is yet to be determined in Colorado, special mushroom spores are legal throughout most of the United States—in fact, they have been for years!